adbar/simplemma/docs/reference/tokenizer.md

 # Tokenizer

 `simple_tokenizer()` splits raw text into a list of word and punctuation tokens, and `RegexTokenizer.split_text()` yields the same tokens as an iterator.
-The tokenizer is script-aware: in-word joiners, combining marks and number separators stay inside their token.
+The tokenization rules are listed under `RegexTokenizer` below.

 ::: simplemma.tokenizer